-'''

 unpark_code: 98

 voicemail_number: 2000

-xmlrpcport: 8090
+xmlrpcport: 8090 '''

-'''

-- sems.conference.enable: Enable/Disable conference feature. - sems.conference.max_participants: Sets the number of concurrent participant. - · sems.highport: Maximum ports used by sems for RTP traffic. - sems.debug: Enable/Disable debug mode. - sems.lowport: Minimum ports used by sems for RTP traffic. - sems.prepaid.enable: Enable/Disable prepaid feature. - sems.sbc.calltimer_max: Set the default maximum call duration (used if otherwise is not defined by preference). - sems.sbc.outbound_timeout: Set INVITE transaction timeout if the destination is not responding with provisional response message. - sems.sbc.profile.name: Profile's name where to add the custom headers in header_list config parameter.
-Supported values: ngcp and ngcp cf. - sems.sbc.profile.custom_header: List of the custom headers that has to be whitelisted (default) by sems sbc in the corresponding profile. - sems.sbc.session_timer.enable: If set to "no" all session timer headers are stripped off without considering the session timer related configuration done via the web interface.
+- sems.conference.enable: Enable/Disable conference feature. - sems.conference.max_participants: Sets the number of concurrent participant. - · sems.highport: Maximum ports used by sems for RTP traffic. - sems.debug: Enable/Disable debug mode. - sems.lowport: Minimum ports used by sems for RTP traffic. - sems.prepaid.enable: Enable/Disable prepaid feature. - sems.sbc.calltimer_max: Set the default maximum call duration.
+Note that this value can be overwritten in subscriber/customer/domain preferences setting max_call_duration parameter.
+Attention: in case of call transfer done by the callee, with max_call_duration set, the timer will be restarted from 0 for the new transferred call. - sems.sbc.outbound_timeout: Set INVITE transaction timeout if the destination is not responding with provisional response message. - sems.sbc.profile.name: Profile's name where to add the custom headers in header_list config parameter.
+Supported values: ngcp and ngcp_cf. - sems.sbc.profile.custom_header: List of the custom headers that has to be whitelisted (default) by sems sbc in the corresponding profile. - sems.sbc.session_timer.enable: If set to "no" all session timer headers are stripped off without considering the session timer related configuration done via the web interface.
 If set to "yes" the system uses the subscriber/peer configurations values set on the web interface.
-If set to "transparent" no validation is performed on Session Timer headers, they are ignored by SEMS and therefore negotiated end-to-end. - sems.vsc.: Define here the VSC codes.
+If set to "transparent" no validation is performed on Session Timer headers, they are ignored by SEMS and therefore negotiated end-to-end. - · sems.vsc.: Define here the VSC codes.